SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/form/index.md

 *   **template_id** (*integer, optional*).
 The returned list will contain forms, related to that template.<br>
     **warning:** at least one of **template_id** and **task_ids** parameters must be not null.
 *   **task_ids** (*list of integers, optional*).
 Maximum size of list is 5000 elements.
-List of task ids.
-The returned list will contain forms, related to tasks, which ids specified in this parameter.<br>
+List of task IDs.
+The returned list will contain forms, related to tasks, which IDs specified in this parameter.<br>
     **warning:** at least one of **template_id** and **task_ids** parameters must not be null.
 *   **order_by** (*optional, default = submitted*).
 Data field for list sorting.
 Available values:
     *   *task_id*